 Self-service is essential for customer service strategy, especially in an online market.
 Harvard Business Review notes that 81 percent of customers try to solve their problems before asking for help.
 And with the average self-service interaction costing just one percent of live channel interaction, businesses would be foolish not to provide self-service options.

-SEO generates traffic to your self-service page.
+SEO generates traffic to your self-service or FAQ pages.
 This decreases the time a customer spends utilizing chat, phone, or email customer service help, allowing you to reduce customer service representative costs.

 How to Lower Customer Service Costs with SEO

 Now that we have identified how SEO relates to excellent customer service, how can you reduce your business’s customer service costs with SEO?